 The LFH was initially designed to release 9.16 million fall Chinook subyearlings (Table 1) at around 90 fpp.
 Currently this facility produces 1.8 million subyearlings at approximately 50 fpp, and another 900,000 yearlings at 10-12 fpp.
 Additionally, this facility traps and spawns returning adult fall Chinook to meet egg take needs elsewhere, which includes providing over 1,000,000 eggs annually for the IPC program.
-It also includes a program change being implemented this year.
-421,000 eyed eggs from LFH will be transferred to Oregon Fish and Wildlife (ODFW) for rearing at the Irrigon Hatchery (identified as priorities 13 and 16 in Table 3).
+A program change was implemented in 2007 which includes 421,000 eyed eggs from LFH transfer to Oregon Fish and Wildlife (ODFW) for rearing at the Irrigon Hatchery (identified as priorities 13 and 16 in Table 3).
 Marking and tagging will occur there as well.
 These fish will be released into the Grande Ronde River in Washington as subyearlings by ODFW.
 The co-managers will coordinate release timing and location.
-ODFW fish health staff as coordinated between the two Agencies will b all fall Chinook goals in this column are based on full adoption of the SRFMP.
+ODFW fish health staff as coordinated between the two Agencies will conduct viral testing of the females providing eggs for this program.
+This production was historically conducted at LFH, however co managers recognized the opportunity to shift the program to Oregon, reducing densities and creating some flexibility at LFH.
+Both facilities are funded by LSRCP, so budgets were adjusted accordingly, and the co managers have agreed to this change in production.